 What I tend to see is that our thoughts lead to emotions.
 If you’re a better player, you are very loose at, one, two, or three over par.
 But you start to tighten up when you get one or two under.

-That can lead to a bad shot.
-And then so often I’ll hear a player say it was a “swing” or technique problem that lead to the bad shot.
+As you start to tighten up, you also think a little bit more.
+Those thoughts (usually) lead to some anxiety.
+That anxiety leads to struggling to commit to the shots, and that leads to a bad shot.
+So often, I’ll hear a player say it was a “swing” or technique problem that led to the bad shot.

-Start tracking that for every shot for a round of golf and see your scores on a 1-10 scale.
+Start tracking that for every shot for a round of golf, and see your scores on a 1-10 scale.